A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Preliminaries from Game Theory

-{\bf{Definition 2:}} The action vector $\mathbf{a^*} \in \scr{L}_1\times\dots\times\scr{L}_K$ is a Stackelberg Equilibrium strategy for all the $K$ leaders in pure-strategies if, for each $ j \in {\cal K}$,
+\begin{definition}The action vector $\mathbf{a^*} \in \scr{L}_1\times\dots\times\scr{L}_K$ is a Stackelberg Equilibrium strategy for all the $K$ leaders in pure-strategies if, for each $ j \in {\cal K}$,

-where $\mathbf{b^*(a)} \in \scr{F}$ is the optimal response by all followers to the leaders' decisions (under the adopted equilibrium solution concept at the followers level).
-For a Stackelberg game, the pair ($\mathbf{a^*,b^*(a^*)}$) constitutes the equilibrium strategy.
+\end{definition} where $\mathbf{b^*(a)} \in \scr{F}$ is the optimal response by all followers to the leaders' decisions, under the adopted equilibrium solution concept at the followers level. { This solution concept is generally the Nash equilibrium, where followers play a Nash game.
+When there is no direct coupling between different followers, that is, other followers' decisions do not directly appear in the problem follower $i$ solves, they become independent, individual utility maximizers, which is the case we have in this work.} For a Stackelberg game, the pair ($\mathbf{a^*,b^*(a^*)}$) constitutes the equilibrium strategy.